Configuring each kubelet in your cluster using kubeadm

 Kubernetes v1.11 [stable]

-The lifecycle of the kubeadm CLI tool is decoupled from the Kubernetes Node Agent, which is a daemon that runs on each Kubernetes master or Node.
+The lifecycle of the kubeadm CLI tool is decoupled from the kubelet, which is a daemon that runs on each node within the Kubernetes cluster.
 The kubeadm CLI tool is executed by the user when Kubernetes is initialized or upgraded, whereas the kubelet is always running in the background.

 Some kubelet configuration details need to be the same across all kubelets involved in the cluster, while

 other configuration aspects need to be set on a per-kubelet basis to accommodate the different